 - Reduced Production Costs: MRP can also help you reduce your production costs.
 By avoiding overstocking or running out of raw materials, you can avoid the need to rush orders or expedite shipping.
 Additionally, by better planning your production, you can avoid unnecessary downtime and optimize your use of resources.

-- Improved Customer Satisfaction: Finally, MRP can help you improve customer satisfaction.
+- Improved Customer Satisfaction: Finally, a material planning process can help you improve customer satisfaction.
 By ensuring that your products are delivered on time, you can avoid the frustration and inconvenience that comes with late deliveries.

 MRP System Disadvantages